BoazBD/Winner-Predictor/lambdas/predict_model/README.md

 1. **Lambda timeout**: If the function times out, increase the timeout in the Lambda configuration
 2. **Memory issues**: Increase the allocated memory if the function runs out of memory
 3. **Missing model**: Ensure the model file exists in S3 at `models/${MODEL_TYPE}_${EPOCHS}_${MAX_SEQ}_v1.h5`
 4. **Permissions**: Check that the IAM role has all necessary permissions

+## Updates

+### Automated Translation System (Latest Update)

+The Lambda function now includes an automated Hebrew to English translation system that:

+1. Uses a hybrid approach:
+   - A fallback dictionary for common teams and leagues
+   - Google Translate API for unknown teams and leagues
+   - In-memory caching to improve performance

+2. Benefits:
+   - Automatically handles new teams and leagues without manual updates
+   - Preserves translations for well-known entities
+   - Reduces API calls through caching

+The translation system is used to translate:
+- Team names (home and away)
+- League names
+- Any other Hebrew text that requires translation

+This improves the readability of predictions for non-Hebrew speakers and ensures consistency in translations.